Members’ Zone

 The club races in the Dorset Road Race League and also has its own Club Championships events, therefore to have teams, we need captains.
 We have a Male and Female Captain and Vice Captain.
 The role of these Captains is to mostly motivate the members to sign up to the races and represent the club whenever we can.

-- The Men’s Captain is Steve Williams assisted by Vice Captain Mark Everett
+- The Men’s Captain is Steve Williams assisted by Vice Captain Tom Cawley

-- The Female Captain is Maria Everett assisted by Vice Captain Louise Austin
+- The Female Captain is Heidi Snook assisted by Vice Captain Andrea Dvorackova

 Committee Members